vim/vim/runtime/syntax/testdir/README.txt

 Every line of a source file must not be longer than 1425 (19 x 75) characters.

-If there is no further setup required, you can now run the tests:
+If there is no further setup required, you can now run all tests:

 	make test

+Or you can run the tests for a filetype only by passing its file extension as another target, e.g. "java", before "test":

+	make java test

+Or you can run a test or two by passing their filenames as extra targets, e.g.
+"java_string.java" and "java_numbers.java", before "test", after listing all available syntax tests for Java:

+	ls testdir/input/java*
+	make java_string.java java_numbers.java test

+(Some interactive shells may attempt to perform word completion on arbitrary command arguments when you press certain keys, e.g. Tab or Ctrl-i.)

+As an alternative, you can specify a subset of test filenames for running as a regular expression and assign it to a VIM_SYNTAX_TEST_FILTER environment variable; e.g. to run all tests whose base names contain "fold", use any of:

+	make test -e 'VIM_SYNTAX_TEST_FILTER = fold.*\..\+'
+	make test VIM_SYNTAX_TEST_FILTER='fold.*\..\+'
+	VIM_SYNTAX_TEST_FILTER='fold.*\..\+' make test

+Consider quoting the variable value to avoid any interpretation by the shell.

+Both Make targets and the variable may be used at the same time, the target names will be tried for matching before the variable value.

-The first time this will fail with an error for a missing screendump.
+The first time testing "input/java.java" will fail with an error for a missing screendump.
 The newly created screendumps will be "failed/java_00.dump", "failed/java_01.dump", etc.  You can inspect each with:

 	call term_dumpload('failed/java_00.dump')